USAJOBS/Help/equal-employment-opportunity/index.md

 lead: The United States government does not discriminate in employment on the basis of race, color, religion, sex (including pregnancy and gender identity), national origin, political affiliation, sexual orientation, marital status, disability, genetic information, age, membership in an employee organization, retaliation, parental status, military service or other non-merit factor.
 ---

-To learn more, please visit the [Office of Equal Opportunity](https://www.eeoc.gov/federal-sector/federal-employees-job-applicants).
+To learn more, please visit the [U.S. Equal Employment Opportunity Commission](https://www.eeoc.gov/federal-sector/federal-employees-job-applicants).